Lao Khwan district: History

-Lao Khwan, Nong Sano, and Nong Pradu were split off from Phanom Thuan district.
+Lao Khwan, Nong Son, and Nong Pradu were split off from Phanom Thuan district.
 It was upgraded to a full district on 8 September 1976.

 Geography

 Neighboring districts are (from the south clockwise) Huai Krachao, Bo Phloi, Nong Prue of Kanchanaburi Province, Dan Chang, Nong Ya Sai, Don Chedi and U Thong of Suphanburi province.

 Administration

+Provincial administration

-The district is divided into seven sub-districts (tambons), which are further subdivided into 82 villages (mubans).
-Lao Khwan and Nong Fai are two townships (thesaban tambon), each covering parts of the same-named tambons.
-There are a further seven tambon administrative organizations (TAO).
+The district is divided into seven subdistricts (tambons), which are further subdivided into 90 administrative villages (mubans).

-Ban Nong Pradu is a village in the Nong Pradu subdistrict.
-It is known as the setting of the popular Thai martial arts film Ong-Bak starring Tony Jaa.
+Local government

+Municipalities

+As of December 2024 there are two municipal (thesaban) areas in the district: Lao Khwan and Nong Fai subdistrict municipalities (thesaban tambon) cover parts of the same-named subdistricts.

+Subdistrict administrative organizations

+The non-municipal areas are administered by seven subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo toh).